What is the RMR?

-To apply for the RMR Exam, you must be a member of NCRA and a current RPR.
+To register for the RMR Tests, you must be a member of NCRA and a current RPR.

 How to maintain your RMR Certification

-As an RMR, you'll need to maintain continuous membership and your RPR certification.
-You will renew both your RPR and RMR simultaneously with the same 3.0 CEUs.
+As an RMR, you will participate in NCRA's continuing education program.
+To renew your RMR, you must maintain your NCRA membership and your RPR certification.
+You will renew both your RPR and RMR simultaneously by earning 3.0 CEUs per cycle.
 In other words, you won't have to earn a total of 6.0 CEUs to renew your RPR and RMR.

 Recognition of your achievement

-After you have earned your certification, you'll receive an official NCRA certificate to display in your home or office.
+After you have earned your certification, you will be able to log in to your NCRA account and print your newly earned certificate to proudly display in your home or office.
 Your certification also gets recognition in the Journal of Court Reporting and on NCRA's website.
 NCRA membership also includes a complimentary listing in NCRA PROLink.